jb74cc/rshiny_dashboard_project/README.md

 admissions/ stays for acute care patients was observed between:
 * age groups
 * sex (Male/Female)
-* and SIMD quintlies (Scottish Index of Multiple Deprivation quintiles:
+* and SIMD quintiles (Scottish Index of Multiple Deprivation quintiles:
 1(Most Deprived) - 5(Least Deprived)).
 <br>
 Statistical analysis of the three were also calculated for both pre-COVID and